Can Watching Fish Improve Patient’s Nutritional Intake?

 The other surprising stat?

 Edwards said, “They ate up to 21% more food than they had before the introduction of the fish tanks.
-The average increase in food consumption was 17.2%.

-How Does a Fish Tank Increase Nutritional Intake?
+How a Fish Tank Increases Nutritional Intake

 aquarium in the corner of a dining room